privacyguides/privacyguides.org/docs/os/macos-overview.md

 **Lockdown Mode**

-Lockdown Mode disables some features in order to improve security.
-Some apps or features won't work the same way they do when it's off.
+[Lockdown Mode](https://blog.privacyguides.org/2022/10/27/macos-ventura-privacy-security-updates/#lockdown-mode) disables some features in order to improve security.
+Some apps or features won't work the same way they do when it's off, for example, [JIT](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) and [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) are disabled in Safari with Lockdown Mode enabled.
+We recommend enabling Lockdown Mode and seeing whether it significantly impacts your usage, many of the changes it makes are easy to live with.

 - [x] Click **Turn On**